gramps-project/gramps-web-docs/docs/install_setup/frontend-config.md

 Key |Type | Description
 ----|-----|-----------
+`hideDNALink` | boolean | If true, hide the DNA link on the navigation bar.
 `hideRegisterLink` | boolean | If true, hide the registration link on the login page.
 This should be used for multi-tree deployments.
 `loginRedirect` | string | URL to redirect to when not logged in and navigating to any page other than "login" or "register" `leafletTileUrl` | string | Custom tile URL for Leaflet maps